cs6-uniwue/Variance-Viewer/README.md

 Please feel free to test the Variance-Viewer for yourself with the official [web application](http://variance-viewer.informatik.uni-wuerzburg.de/).

+This tool has been created in a project of the [Chair of Computer Science VI - Artificial Intelligence and Applied Science of the University of Würzburg](http://www.is.informatik.uni-wuerzburg.de/en/homepage/), in the working group of [Prof. Dr. Frank Puppe](http://www.is.informatik.uni-wuerzburg.de/staff/puppe-frank/).

 ## Table of Contents
 - [Installing](#installing)
   * [Linux](#linux)